HarrisonHall/fpsi/README.md

 dump-raw-after-agg: false

 plugins:
   counter:
     path: "path/to/counter.so"
     config:
       foo: "this goes directly to counter"
   sqlite-db:
     path: "path/to/sqlite-db.so"
     config:
-			bar: 1
-			baz: 2.0
+      db-path: ":memory:"
 ```

 The following command-line help is given: